DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-This camera uses an RF lens mount instead of the more popular EF mount found in other Canon cameras.
-Canon claims that the RF lenses work very well for stabilization with this camera, so I’m sure that was one of their main concerns.
+This camera uses an RF lens instead of the more popular EF mount in other Canon cameras.
+Canon claims the RF lenses work very well to stabilize this camera, so I’m sure that was one of their main concerns.

-EF lenses can be used with an adapter, but this is still something to keep in mind.
+EF lenses can be used with an adapter, but this is still something to remember.
 There currently isn’t a huge selection of RF lenses.

 Easy to use